 It is important to treat psoriatic arthritis at its earliest stages to prevent complications.
 Joint destruction due to psoriatic arthritis is permanent.

 Psoriasis is associated with metabolic syndrome, including heart disease and diabetes.
-Eating a well-balanced diet that is rich in fresh fish, colorful fruit, and green leafy vegetables provides the body with the vitamins and nutrients it needs to function at its best.
+Eating a well-balanced diet rich in fresh fish, colorful fruit, and green leafy vegetables provides the body with the vitamins and nutrients it needs to function at its best.

 The future may bring genetic testing options to understand the specific causes of psoriasis and determine effective personalized treatments.

-A person should consider getting another opinion if a doctor only prescribes topical medications that do not work, or if a doctor does not use biologic medications.
+A person should consider getting another opinion if a doctor only prescribes topical medications that do not work or if a doctor does not use biologic medications.

 Patients are consumers of healthcare.
 It is important for people to seek out different opinions for care options and be their own advocates.